Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 internal record ScopeRoot(Dependency Dependency) : IScopeRoot;

-internal class Parent
+internal class DependencyHolder
 {
     internal readonly ScopeRoot _scopeRoot;
-    internal Parent(ScopeRoot scopeRoot) => // Starts a new scope in which the ScopeRoot- and the Dependency-instance is created
+    internal DependencyHolder(ScopeRoot scopeRoot) => // Starts a new scope in which the ScopeRoot- and the Dependency-instance is created
         _scopeRoot = scopeRoot;
 }
 ```

+Scope injection are much like instance injection if looking at the usage side.
+The difference is that the scope injection will start a new (transient) scope and create the injected instance (which is called scope root) from that there.
+For a more comprehensive explanation see the [scoping docu page](scoping.md).

 ## (Value)Tuple

-Tuple injection can be seen as special case, because it can be understood as a combinations of injections.
-For each type of the tuple an own resolution will be started very similar to how it would have happen to an ordinary dependency injection.
-The result of these resolutions will be composed into the tuple.
-DIE supports `Tuple<…>` both, the syntax and the non-syntax `ValueTuple<…>`.

 Example: